 Most types of eczema respond to steroids.
 Topical or systemic steroids will used depending on severity.
 Because steroids can have side effects, some steroid sparing agents, both topical and systemic, are used in chronic situations.
 Some types of eczema can be treated with light therapy.
 Antihistamines may be used to manage itch.
 As chronic scratching breaks the skin barrier and increases the risk of infection antibiotics may be necessary.

 Eczema comes in many different types and forms.
-Each case is unique and cannot always be understood or treated without doctor care.
+Each case is unique and cannot always be understood or treated without experienced doctor's care.
+It can be important to get treated by a specialist for eczema.

 If you need to see an eczema doctor or a doctor for rashes, Dr. Dina Strachan is a board-certified dermatologist and eczema specialist in NYC.
 If you have any questions or concerns about eczema or your skin, please call Aglow Dermatology at 212-627-1004 or click here to schedule a consultation.